rackerlabs/technical-blog/_posts/2019-05-10-metro-virtual-data-centers.md

         DGMGRL> switchover to ‘DDMPROD_STANDBY’;

-13. After the switchover is complete, ensure the Log Transport and Apply services are up and functioning properly.
+13. After the switchover is complete, ensure the log transport and log apply services are up and functioning properly.

 ### Failover testing scenarios for a MVDC